March is National Kidney Month!

 Kidney Today from the American Kidney Fund is a new blog that brings you voices from the fight against kidney disease—patients, their loved ones, renal professionals and many others.
 A special National Kidney Month blog series shares inspiring stories from patients living with kidney disease.
 The blog will also provide useful health information including questions to ask your doctor during your next visit to monitor your kidney health.

 The Pair Up Promise

-> During National Kidney Month, the American Kidney Fund will begin asking people to make the Pair Up Promise—a simple pledge that can help prevent kidney disease.
+During National Kidney Month, the American Kidney Fund is asking people to make the Pair Up Promise—a simple pledge that can help prevent kidney disease.
 The Pair Up Promise asks you to “Do the Math”—add healthful choices to your lifestyle, subtract things that are unhealthy, and multiply the impact by spreading the word.

-> Awareness and Education
+Awareness and Education

 Dr. Orlando M. Gutiérrez, Chair of Medical Affairs and a member of the AKF Board of Trustees, conducted a series of radio interviews with stations around the country to raise awareness of kidney disease.
 With more than 31 million Americans affected by this disease, his message—that most cases of kidney disease could be prevented by controlling its leading causes, diabetes and high blood pressure—is one that can save lives.
 Interviews are airing throughout the month; links will be posted on the AKF website.